Frequently Asked Questions

 - Does VMS have automatic payment from my bank account or do I pay month by month? (i.e. - If I decide I don’t want it anymore, will you still charge me)

-VMS gives you the ability to choose your membership type best for you and thru our payment process page, pay monthly automatically from your credit or debit card.
+VMS gives you the ability to choose your membership type best for you and thru our payment process page, pay automatically from your credit or debit card.
 There is no time-driven contract to handcuff you, so you only pay for as long as you want to use our resources.
-In order to cancel, you simply notify VMS by clicking "Contact Us" in our site menu.
-Also, if you choose our Platinum membership, which is the best program we offer at the best value, it is a “one-time” payment at the time you sign up, so once you pay, you’re done.
+In order to cancel, you simply click on the "Cancel Membership" in your Dashboard menu.
 If at any time you feel like you want more than what you originally signed up for, you can always click the “upgrade” button and choose a higher level membership type, which will adjust your payment immediately.

 - How often do College Coaches check VMS resumes?